 Keep every payslip in a safe place – if you have paid too much tax, you will need these details to claim it back.
 If your employer does not give you a payslip each payday, you should ask for one.

 There is an example payslip at understanding your payslip in the useful links section of the Low Incomes Tax Reform Group website.
 In order to check the deductions made by your employer, we suggest you refer to our factsheet, What should I see on my payslip?.

 Note that not all payslips look the same, but they should all contain similar types of information.

 If you are starting your first job, you and your employer need to provide some information to HMRC so that they can decide what tax free allowances you are entitled to.

 There is a procedure when starting a new job – your employer has to follow a ‘new starter process’.
 When you start work for the first time, you will not have a form P45, so your employer should ask you to complete a Starter Checklist (this used to be known as form P46).

-The checklist asks you for relevant information; it will help your employer to allocate a tax code and work out the tax due on your first payday.
+The checklist asks you for certain information to help your employer allocate a tax code and work out the tax due on your first payday.
 HMRC will process the information you have provided on the Starter Checklist and where necessary, revise your tax code.